ollypettyfer/api-project/README.md

 ## What we would like to add to the project:

 We would like to refactor the code to make it more streamlined and remove the duplication for different cities.
-We would like to include a way to allow users to select the cities that they wish to have on their screen.
+We would like to include a way to allow users to select the cities that they wish to have on their screens.
-Including weather condition symbols and local time for each city would be good.
+Including weather condition symbols and local times for each city would be good.
-Some improvements to the UI, and style and lazy loading features would help to make it look more slick.
+Some improvements to the UI, style and lazy loading features would help to make it look slicker.

 ## What we learnt:

-Taking stock of what we learned after each step and checkign whether this changed our approach and reconsidering our assumptions would have been helpful.
+Taking stock of what we learned after each step and checking whether this changed our approach and reconsidering our assumptions would have been helpful.

 Planning and wireframing helps a lot but laying out the basic fundamental code to deliver those plans is also important and would have helped us ensure we were thinking about the issues practically and not just in theory.

 ## Would we recommend trying this?

 I would recommend calling data from a single API first before trying this project and then using this project as a more advanced option.